Opendigitalradio/dab-scripts/README.md

 - config/supervisor/ODR-encoders.conf: supervisor configuration file for all encoders (audio + PAD)
 - config/supervisor/ODR-encoders.conf: supervisor configuration file for all other odr-mmbTools excluding the encoders
 - config/mot/: folder with the dls and slide files
-## install
+## docker
-This folder contains the installation/removal shell script.
-Please check the **README.md** file inside this directory to run the installation shell script
+This folder contains Docker-related files.
+Please check the **README.md** file inside this directory to setup and run a DAB/DAB+ ensemble through docker.
 ## vagrant
 This folder contains Vagrant-related files.
-Please check the **README.md** file inside this directory to setup and run a Vagrant box.
+Please check the **README.md** file inside this directory to setup and run a DAB/DAB+ ensemble though a Vagrant box.

 # Operations
 In this section: